sorilee/sorilee.github.io/_posts/2020-05-17-krafts-inequality.md

 For ostensive simplicity, I'll just prove this for case $$|T| = 2$$.
 (The proof readily applies to general $$|T|$$.)

-My approach is a "stateful induction"[^1], manifested as the following statement.
+My approach is a "stateful induction"[^2], manifested as the following statement.

-[^1]: there must be a more established term for this, but it doesn't occur to me now
+[^2]: There must be a more established term for this, but it doesn't occur to me now.

 **Lemma.** Let $$d \geq 0$$.
 Let $$\iota \in T^d$$.
 Then
 \\[ \Sum_{\iota \preceq S(s)} |T|^{-|C(s)|} \leq 1. \]]